Android x86 Installation and Troubleshooting Procedures

 Requirements:

-If you are on Ubuntu, you can grab UNetbootin with the terminal command: sudo apt-get install unetbootin
+If you are using Ubuntu, you can install UNetbootin by running this command in the terminal: sudo apt-get install unetbootin

-If you are on Arch Linux, you can use: pacman -S unetbootin
+If you are using Arch Linux, use this command: pacman -S unetbootin

 USB Flash Drive Installation

-1. Launch UNetbootin and point it to your Android x86 ISO file.
+1. Launch UNetbootin and select your Android x86 ISO file.

-2. Now choose “USB Drive” and click OK.
+2. Choose “USB Drive” as the installation type and click OK.

-3. UNetbootin will begin copying Android x86 to your USB flash drive, turning it into a portable installer.
+3. UNetbootin will copy Android x86 to your USB flash drive, turning it into a portable installer.

-4. When the process is complete, reboot your computer, and boot into your BIOS menu.
+4. Once complete, reboot your computer and access your BIOS menu.

-7. A GRUB menu will appear, choose to install Android x86 to your hard drive.
+7. When the GRUB menu appears, choose the option to install Android x86 to your hard drive.

-8. You will now need to choose a partition to install to – if you’re unsure, do not format the partition.
-Also don’t overwrite your other OS partition, obviously.
+8. Choose a partition to install Android x86.
+If you’re unsure, do not format the partition.
+Be careful not to overwrite your current operating system.

-9. A new prompt will come up, asking if you want to install GRUB.
-If you are primarily using Windows with no other Linux OS on your computer, choose Yes.
-If you already have a Linux OS / GRUB on your PC, it’s a terrible idea to install over it.
+9. You’ll be asked if you want to install GRUB.
+If your computer only has Windows with no other Linux installed, choose Yes.
+If you already have Linux/GRUB, don’t install over it.

-10. Another prompt will come up, asking to “Make system R/W”.
-Choose yes.
-This will “root” Android x86 and enable read-write access to the /system partition.
+10. Next, you’ll be asked whether to “Make system R/W.” Choose Yes.
+This will “root” Android x86 and allow read-write access to the /system partition.

 For CD / DVD Installation